Sprunjer/staging.coquads.com/about.md

 ### Our Story

-Founded in 2018, CoQuads Incorporated has rapidly become a prominent player in the cybersecurity industry.
-Our founders, a team of seasoned cybersecurity experts, recognized the growing need for comprehensive security solutions in an increasingly interconnected world.
-They set out to build a company that not only addresses current security challenges but also anticipates future threats.
+We, a team of seasoned cybersecurity experts, recognized the growing need for comprehensive security solutions in an increasingly interconnected world.
+We set out to build a company that not only addresses current security challenges but also anticipates future threats.

 ### Our Focus